presiyan21/Python-Fundamentals-/README.md

 ### 📌 Exercise 8: Hangman Game

-- A simple word-guessing game with limited attempts.
+- A basic implementation of a word-guessing game with limited guesses.

 ## 🚀 Installation and Usage

 ### ✅ Prerequisites

-- Python 3.x installed on your system.
+Python 3. x installed on your system.

-- A code editor (e.g., VS Code, PyCharm) or a terminal.
+Code editor (VS Code, PyCharm) or terminal

 ### 📌 Contributor Guidelines

-- Follow the PEP 8 coding style.
+It follows the PEP 8 coding style.

-- Ensure your code is properly commented and documented.
+Write good comments and documentation within your code.

-- Add relevant test cases if applicable.
+If applicable, add appropriate test cases.

-- Before submitting a pull request, ensure your code runs without errors.
+Do make sure your code works before submitting a pull request.

 ### 📜 License